lachho/blog/content/resume-and-cover-letter/resume-masterclass-content.md

 ---
-title: "Resume Masterclass - Content"
+title: "Resume Masterclass - Content that wins Interviews"
-summary: "What to write in your resume to catch a recruiter's eye."
+summary: "What catches the recruiters eye - and how to write it."
 tags: ["resume", "masterclass", "content"]
 ---
 Here I will detail what makes a good resume standard from the rest of the poule.
 If you haven’t made a resume yet, I recommend checking the resume crash course first.